Pennyw0rth/NetExec/README.md

 # Documentation, Tutorials, Examples
-See the project's wiki (in development) for documentation and usage examples
+See the project's [wiki](https://www.netexec.wiki/) for documentation and usage examples

 # Installation
-Please see the installation instructions on the wiki (in development)
+Please see the installation instructions on the [wiki](https://www.netexec.wiki/getting-started/installation)

 # Code Contributors
 Awesome code contributors of NetExec: